EraX-JS-Company/LLaMA3.1-8B-DeepSeekR1-MLA-MoE/README.md

 *   **Experience the Future:** Reload and rigorously test the newly architected model, unlocking its potential.
 Use standard 🤗 Transformers without any PR required.

 *   **Unlock New Frontiers:** Leverage our continual pretraining code, powered by FSDP (or DDP for BitAndBytes 8-bit optimization), to push the boundaries of model performance.
-Our codes freezing all original layers and only continual pretraining the new ones.
+Our codes freeze all original layers and only continual pretraining the new ones.
 You will need to continual pretrain the new model with 25G - 40G multi-lingual multi-domain corpus and some 100k finetuning (or distiling from DeepSeek R1), plus some serious GRPO to make use the full power of this new model and retain most of LLaMA-3.1 8B world knowledge.

 ## The Challenge: Unleashing the Power